WinterWollf/BOiL/README.md

 # Operational Research & Logistics Toolkit

 ## Project Overview
 This project has been developed as part of the **Operational Research and Logistics** course.
 It provides a comprehensive Python-based application for solving two fundamental problems in operations research: the **Critical Path Method (CPM)** for project management and the **Broker Problem** for transportation optimization.
-The application features an intuitive graphical user interface (GUI) to facilitate data input, analysis, and visualization of results.
+The application features a modern, intuitive graphical user interface (GUI) to facilitate data input, analysis, and visualization of results.

 ## Features